 The good news is that there are steps you can take to relieve toothache and gum pain when it happens, as well as preventative measures to avoid dental pain in future.
 Here’s what you need to know.

 If you’re experiencing sharp pain around your teeth or your mouth is sore and tender, chances are you have a toothache or gum pain.
 There are a number of causes for this, and it’s always best to get it checked out by a professional and treated as soon as possible.
-In the meantime, you can try these pain-relieving remedies:
+In the meantime, you can try these options:

 Salt Rinse – Add half a teaspoon of salt to a glass of warm water and stir to dissolve.
 Gently rinse with the solution for around 30 seconds and spit it out.
 Use this method 4-5 times a day to reduce inflammation.